Skip to main content

 The federal budget process involves the preparation of separate reports and requests that relate to each other in varying degrees.

-For NCI, the first step is to prepare and submit the NCI Professional Judgment Budget Proposal (formerly called the Annual Plan and Budget Proposal) directly to the President and Congress for review.
-The Professional Judgment Budget Proposal is unique to NCI, and this process is required by the National Cancer Act of 1971.
-The Professional Judgment Budget Proposal identifies NCI’s research priorities and provides a high-level overview of optimum funding needed to advance cancer research.
+Each year NCI prepares and submits the NCI Annual Plan and Professional Judgment Budget directly to the President and Congress for review.
+The Annual Plan and Professional Judgment Budget is unique to NCI, and this process is required by the National Cancer Act of 1971.
+The Annual Plan and Professional Judgment Budget identifies NCI’s research priorities and provides a high-level overview of optimum funding needed to advance cancer research.
 It’s typically published over a year in advance of the fiscal year it outlines.

 The White House’s Office of Management and Budget prepares the President’s Budget Proposal in coordination with all federal agencies.
 This annual document requests funding levels for the federal government for the upcoming fiscal year according to the President’s priorities.
 The President submits the budget request for Congress to consider when passing appropriations legislation to fund federal agencies.